 What is a Direct Repair Facility?

-A shop that participates in our Direct Repair Program (DRP).
-By selecting a Fred Loya approved repair shop, you will receive:
+- A shop that participates in our Direct Repair Program (DRP).
+By selecting a Loya Insurance Group approved repair shop, you will receive:

 - A lifetime guaranty on covered repairs for the life you own or lease the vehicle.
 Covered repairs do not include normal wear and tear or damage caused by improper maintenance, unrelated damage, abuse, etc.